IBE160/SG-Oslo-Best/docs/epics.md

     - Given I am logged in and have not yet created a profile,
     - When I navigate to the profile creation page,
     - Then I see fields for personal details (name, DOB, gender, phone, address) and a large text area for CV content.
+    - And the system indicates which fields are mandatory.
+    - When I attempt to save with a mandatory field empty,
+    - Then the system displays an error and prevents saving.
-    - When I fill in the required fields and save,
+    - When I fill in all required fields and save,
     - Then my profile and CV data are stored in Supabase, linked to my user ID.
     - And I am redirected to the home page.